alejor64/PokemonApp/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

 # Pokemon App

-The Pokemon App is a Frontend app made with React and [PokéApi](https://pokeapi.co/).
+The Pokemon App is a Frontend app made with React, Redux appliying [Duck methodology](https://github.com/erikras/ducks-modular-redux) and using [PokéApi](https://pokeapi.co/).
 Searches one Pokemon Character in the deployed list and see the main characteristics.

 ## Getting Started